ajaypavuluri9/ajaypavuluri9.github.io/_posts/2017-07-06-Loan-Delinquency-Analysis.md

+---
+layout: post
-# Loan Delinquency and Its Impact on Financial Institutions in the UK
+title: Loan Delinquency and Its Impact on Financial Institutions in the UK
+subtitle: Loan Delinquency Analysis
+cover-img: /assets/img/Loan_Delin_cover.jpeg
+thumbnail-img: /assets/img/Loan_Def_thumb.jpeg
+tags: [Analysis,Loan Delinquency]
+author: Ajay Babu Pavuluri
+---

 In recent years, financial institutions in the UK have faced significant challenges due to rising delinquency rates.
 The economic instability caused by the COVID-19 pandemic has led to an increase in loan defaults and financial losses.
 According to a report by S&P Global Market Intelligence, major British banks made provisions against loan losses of more than £7.5 billion in the first quarter of 2020, nearly six times the amount set aside in the same period the previous year.
 These provisions reflect the anticipated rise in credit losses, which are estimated to reach £18.5 billion.